-For residents of the Commonwealth of Virginia, facing a reckless driving charge is extremely serious and can carry a wide-range of penalties, if convicted.
-Reckless driving charges are classified as criminal offenses in the Commonwealth of Virginia, and can be treated as anything from a Class 1 misdemeanor, to a Class 6 felony depending on the severity of the violation.
+For residents and visitors of the Commonwealth of Virginia, reckless driving charges are extremely serious and can carry a wide-range of penalties.
+Reckless driving charges are classified as criminal offenses in the Commonwealth of Virginia, and can be treated as a Class 1 misdemeanor or a Class 6 felony depending on the severity of the violation.

-If you are facing a reckless driving charge in the Commonwealth of Virginia and are seeking a traffic attorney in Fairfax, VA – contact Wilfred Ward Yeargan today.
-An experienced traffic attorney may be able to get your charges and the associated penalties reduced to a lesser charge such as improper driving, or failure to obey a traffic sign.
-Don't risk losing your license, paying expensive fines, and possible jail time for your past mistakes.
-Contact The Law Office of Wilfred Ward Yeargan for a review of your case today.
+If you are facing a reckless driving charge in the Commonwealth of Virginia and are seeking a traffic attorney in Fairfax County, Loudoun County, Prince William County, Arlington County, the City of Alexandria, Fauquier County, Stafford County, Warren County, Fredericksburg, or any other location in Virginia, contact the law office today.
+An experienced traffic attorney may be able to get your charges and the associated penalties dismissed or reduced to a lesser charge such as improper driving, simple speeding or failure to obey a traffic sign.
+Don't risk a criminal record, loss of license, expensive fines, and possible jail time for your past mistakes.
+Contact The Law Office of Wilfred Ward Yeargan for a review and free consultation of your case today.